 HIV and Aging: 5 Common Challenges

 As you get older with HIV, you may face issues including:

 1. Other conditions.
 Just like anybody, getting older means you're more likely to have health problems, and HIV seems to bump up the risk even more.
 "HIV accelerates the aging process and magnifies its effects," says John G. Bartlett, MD, professor at the Johns Hopkins School of Medicine and director of its AIDS service.
 So HIV may make you more likely to get heart disease, diabetes, cancer, osteoporosis, kidney problems, and other conditions.

 2. Drug interactions.
 Since you’re already taking medicines for HIV, additional drugs for other conditions can increase the chance of interactions.

 3. Loss of support.
 Some people become more isolated as they age.
 That happens more often to people with HIV, who may also be dealing with embarrassment about the condition or strained family relationships.
 If you're alone and disconnected, you're more likely to get depressed.

 4. Changing roles.
 Like many people without HIV, you may be caring for your aging parents.
 That can add emotional and financial pressures.

 5. Difficulty adjusting.
-"I talk to people with HIV who say, 'I didn't expect to live to middle age,'" says Hare. "'But now I'm middle-aged and I'm probably going to live another 30 years.'"
+"I talk to people with HIV who say, 'I didn't expect to live to middle age,'" says Brad Hare, MD, director of the HIV/AIDS clinic at San Francisco General Hospital. "'But now I'm middle-aged and I'm probably going to live another 30 years.'"
 Many people who got HIV long ago didn't plan for a long life, and adjusting can be a challenge.
 For instance, you might not have saved for a longer life.